NYSCP Harmful Sexual Behaviour - Children who Display Sexualised, and Harmful Sexual Behaviour - North Yorkshire

 – sexting

-Everyone who works or volunteers with children should be able to distinguish developmentally typical sexual behaviour from sexual behaviours that are problematic or harmful.
-This will help you respond appropriately and provide children and young people with the right protection and support.
+The Hackett Continuum helps those who work or volunteer with children to distinguish developmentally typical sexual behaviour from sexual behaviours that are problematic or harmful.

 Hackett’s continuum presents sexualised behaviour as a range from ‘normal’ to ‘inappropriate’, ‘problematic’, ‘abusive’ and ‘violent’

-Information and a downloadable guide can be found at the NSPCC learning page here, or by clicking on the image below.
+The NYSCP toolkit contains further information about the Hackett Continuum and the identification and response to Harmful Sexual Behaviours.
+A downloadable guide can also be found on the NSPCC learning page or by clicking on the image below.

 Is developmentally expected and socially acceptable